The mission of the Iowa Women’s Foundation is to improve the lives of Iowa’s women and girls.

 - Child Care

-Core grants are announced in September, and the Building Community Child Care Solutions Fund recipients are announced in November.
+Core grants are announced in September, and the Community Child Care Solutions Fund recipients are announced in November.
 Checks are awarded in January for projects in that calendar year.

 Applications are welcome from organizations with 501(c)(3) status and other grassroots organizations serving Iowa’s women and girls.